 Credit summary

-This section of your business credit report will provide a quick overview of various aspects of your credit.
+This section of your business credit report is a quick overview of various aspects of your credit.
 It will provide a summary of your loan payment history and reflect how you utilize your credit accounts.
-It will typically also include information on Uniform Commercial Code (UCC) liens for any assets that have been pledged as collateral.
+It will typically also include information on UCC liens for any assets pledged as collateral.

 Common items covered in this section include:

-- Account balances: Details of how much credit you’re using will be summarized, including the balance of your accounts and the amount of available credit you can use.
+- Account Balances: How much credit you’re using will be summarized here, including the balance of your accounts and the amount of available credit you can use.
 This section may also include data on your highest balances in a given period.

-- UCC filings: If collateral has been pledged in exchange for financing, it may appear in this section of your business credit report.
-Check out our guide on UCC filings to learn more about how these work.
+- UCC Filings: If collateral has been pledged in exchange for financing, it may appear in this section.

 Account payment history

-The payment history of your credit report will contain details about each of your individual accounts as reported by your creditors.
-Accounts can include credit cards, lines of credit, other loans, and payments to vendors.
-This will include detailed information about your payment history, account balances, payment terms, and payment amounts.
+The payment history of your credit report will contain details about each of your individual accounts Accounts can include credit cards, lines of credit, other loans, and payments to vendors. as reported by your creditors.
+It will include detailed information about your payment history, account balances, payment terms, and payment amounts.
+The more accounts that show you pay on a timely basis, the easier it will be to build business credit.

 Credit inquiries